Sheynis75/501C2/README.md

   - Persistence- Adds itself to Registry key “HKEY_CURRENT_USERSoftware\Microsoft\Windows\CurrentVersion\Run”
   - Gets machine guid and name and sends it to c2
   - Request jobs/tasks from c2, executes it, and returns the output of those tasks back to c2
-  - Tasks which include but are not limited to
+  - Tasks which include but are not limited to:
     - Stealer
     - Powershell command shells

 ## Built With
 + [Flask](https://flask.palletsprojects.com/en/2.0.x/)